 Principles of this solution are as follows:

-- No impacts on the QoS mechanism in UE using NB IoT.
+- No impacts on the QoS mechanism in UE using NB IoT in the sense that a dedicated bearer does not need to be supported.

-Editor's note: FFS whether there is still no impact on QoS when the use of GBR is required.
+NOTE: Using GBR for the default bearer has a system-wide impact.

 - Two PDN connections are used for IMS voice, where one without DRB is used for SIP message exchange and the other with DRB is used for voice media.
 These two PDN connections are linked together by using (newly introduced) PDN connectivity pair ID.

 - Each of the two PDN connections, when established with DRB, uses a default bearer only as per the existing specification.
 Different QCI is used for the default bearer depending on APN.

-Editor's note: Whether to use GBR for the default bearer or not and what impact is there are FFS.

 - UE may explicitly request to establish PDN connection without DRB by using (newly introduced) "Control Plane Only Indicator requested" indicator.

 - UE internally associates contexts of the two PDN connections.